 Providing for loved ones is a cardinal responsibility that many take on as they grow older.
 Whether it be children, siblings, spouses, or personal friends, what once may have only been reserved for the immediate family has expanded along with the definition of a family.
 For enduring care and love to be provided, ensuring your assets gained over a long life are distributed as you see fit is a consideration that is all but required in the modern era.

 While it is never too early to begin estate planning processes, it can, unfortunately, be too late.
-If an individual is unable to make decisions for themself or has succumbed to an unexpected tragedy, their ability to make decisions in their right mind may be revoked.
-In a case such as this, establishing powers of attorney is paramount.
-By establishing financial and medical power of attorney, you grant a trusted party close to you to make decisions on your behalf in the event you are unable to.
-These decisions include healthcare complications, critical financial decisions, and anything else that requires a sound mind.
+If an individual is unable to make decisions for himself or has succumbed to an unexpected tragedy, he may lose his ability to make his own decisions.
+In such a case, establishing powers of attorney is paramount.
+By establishing financial and medical powers of attorney, you grant a trusted party close to you the authority to make decisions on your behalf in the event you are unable to.
+These decisions include healthcare options, critical financial decisions, and anything else that requires sound judgment.

 For example, suppose an individual with no estate plan or established powers of attorney was unexpectedly incapacitated and kept alive at the hospital.
-If they cannot legally fulfill the obligations of a decision in sound mind or cannot understand what decision they may be signing for, it may be too late to ensure their estate is handled as they would have liked.
-Not only is this devastating for the individual affected, but it can leave family and loved ones in ruin.
-To help avoid this bleak prospect, hiring a Health Proxy Attorney can ensure everything is in place in case of a tragedy.
-In addition, a Power of Attorney Lawyer can safeguard the remainder of the assets and decisions.
+The family’s only option at that point would be to seek guardianship, which is a court proceeding.
+It is time consuming and expensive, which are commodities you do not have in an emergency.
+To help avoid this bleak prospect, hiring an Elder Law Attorney to prepare a Healthcare Proxy and Power of Attorney can ensure everything is in place in case of such event.
+In addition, an Elder Law Attorney can safeguard the remainder of the assets for the family’s benefit.

 Call Now For A Case Evaluation